-identity card or other identity document (passport of a citizen of the Republic Moldova, service passport, residence permit, etc.); military records - for recruits (recruitment certificate) and reservists (military booklet); diploma of studies (diploma of secondary specialized studies, bachelor's or master's degree), qualification certificate confirming the special training - for professions that require special knowledge or qualities; the medical certificate, in the cases provided by the legislation.
+identity card or other identity document (passport of a citizen of the Republic Moldova, service passport, residence permit, etc.); military records - for recruits (recruitment certificate) and reservists (militation booklet); diploma of studies (diploma of secondary specialized studies, bachelor's master's degree), qualification certificate confirming the special training - for professions that require special knowledge or qualities; the medical certificate, in the cases provided by the legislation. booklet); diploma of studies (diploma of secondary specialized studies, bachelor's master's degree), qualification certificate confirming the special training - f professions that require special knowledge or qualities; master's degree), qualification certificate confirming the special training - f professions that require special knowledge or qualities; ☐ the medical certificate, in the cases provided by the legislation. master's degree), qualification certificate confirming the special training - for the medical certificate, in the cases provided by the legislation.